 Tables, chairs even a hotel from salt

 I found this photo of a mining operation with the others from my trip to Uyuni but don’t remember the details.
-If it was not actually on the edge of the salt flat then it must have been nearby but possibly in northern Chile where I went next.
+It was not actually on the edge of the salt flat but towards Potosi which we went through on the way from La Paz.
 In addition to salt, lots of different minerals and rare metals are obtained almost exclusively in the high desert regions of southern Bolivia and northern Chile.
 Many of the newest high-tech equipment and electronics are dependent on them.
 I wonder if they will be the source of future wealth to the region as oil has been to the Middle-East or maybe the harbinger of similar conflicts as well.

 Flamingos & other wildlife on saltflat